spalger/grunt-run/README.md

 If we are **not** waiting for the process to complete, then how do we know the process is ready?

-A RegExp will test the lines from StdOut and complete the task once the test succeeds, a Number will just set a timeout, and false will consider it ready as soon as it's started
+A RegExp will test the lines from stdout and complete the task once the test succeeds, a Number will just set a timeout, and anything else will complete the task on nextTick

 #### options.failOnError
 Type: `Boolean`